Skip to content

 Default: 30 Range: 0–255

-Padding pxInteger
+Padding (px)Integer

 Default: 0 Range: 0–500

-Extra pixels to keep around trimmed content
+Extra pixels to keep around the trimmed content.
+Added equally on all sides

 • Use Trim right after Image In to remove extra transparent space from source assets.